gbrammer/grizli/grizli-for-dummies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may suddenly realise you need corresponding segmentation maps for your newly-generated direct image thumbnails7.
+You may suddenly realise you need corresponding segmentation maps for your newly-generated direct image thumbnails [#]_.
 Have no fear, you can generate them when you run ``auto_script.make_rgb_thumbnails`` as explained above, but you need to set the keyword ``make_segmentation_figure=True``.
 For a segmentation map to be